Cuppixx/Cuppixx.github.io/README.md

 - _Throughout its development the project has had over 150 unique visitors, according to GitHub's traffic tool._
 - _After the last commit, the project had an averaged 0 to 1 unique visitors every two weeks, again based on data from GitHub's traffic tool._
 - _Feedback from 2 Twitch users in the Software and Game Development category has been positive.
 They noted that the plugin looks visually clean and professional.
 The overall concept was well received._
-- _Users were pleased with the extensive customization options available and had no further requests for feature implementation._
+- _Users were pleased with the extensive customization options available and had no further requests for feature implementations._

 ##### Links